 A little more surprisingly, carbonated mineral water is bottled locally and is widely available for around US$0.60 per 750ml bottle.
 It is best to ask for mineral water by brand name, which is Ambo in central, south and western Ethiopia, and Babile (pronounced ‘bubbily’ – not sure if this is coincidence!) in the east.
 Still water is also available.
 The major brand is called Highland, and you will often hear roadside children screaming this repeatedly in the hope that you will toss them an empty bottle (which you most certainly should not!).
 Another (and arguably better-tasting) top brand is Abyssinia.

 Ethiopia’s prime soft drink is fruit juice, which is really puréed fruit.
 What is available depends somewhat on season and location, but the most common juices are banana, avocado, papaya, orange and guava.
 I highly recommend the avocado, which sounds odd but is delicious with a squeeze of fresh lime and is sometimes layered with grenadine syrup.
 If in doubt, ask for espris, which consists of layers of all available juices.
 The result is thick, creamy, healthy and absolutely fantastic.
-A glass of juice generally costs around US$0.80.
+A glass of juice generally costs less than US$1.

 The most popular local tipple is tej, a mead-like drink made from honey (mar) or sugar (isukalama).
 Mar tej is a considerable improvement on most African home brews, and very alcoholic, but personally I couldn’t get into it on a daily basis.
 Isukalama tej is entirely avoidable.
 Tej is not served in normal bars; you will have to go to a tej abet to drink it.
 A 750ml bottle of tej costs around US$1.
 Locally brewed beer, made from millet or maize, is called tella.
 This is similar to the local brew of east and southern Africa, and no less foul in Ethiopia than it is elsewhere in the region.

 Acceptable bottled lager is sold throughout Ethiopia.
 There are several brands, among them Castel, Bati, Bedele, St George, Harar and Dashen.
-A 350ml bottle of beer costs around US$0.80, with prices varying slightly, depending on where you buy it.
+A 350ml bottle of beer costs around US$1, with prices varying slightly, depending on where you buy it.
 Draught lager is available in Addis and quite a few other towns around the country, and it is very cheap.
-A beer journalist writes: ‘Ethiopia now has a licensed Guinness Foreign Extra Stout, something beer geeks always seek, and it says “Guinness is Good for You” in Amharic on the neck label!
-Hakim Stout, from the Harare Brewery, isn’t bad, although it’s not really a stout.’
-Wine is brewed locally; the result is indifferent but affordable, especially if bought directly from a shop.
+Ethiopia has been a wine producer for several decades, but the established Gouder brand is an acquired taste.
+By contrast, the Acacia and Rift Valley ranges, first produced by the Castel Vineyard outside Ziway in 2014, make for great easy drinking.
+Imported wines are also available at better restaurants.
 Imported spirits are served in most bars at very low prices for generous tots.